CS2613-FA23/explorationactivity1-bmacleo2/README.md

 ## 1. What package/library does the sample program demonstrate?

-The sample program demonstrates the use of the bcrypt library in Python.
+The sample program demonstrates the use of the BCrypt library in Python.

 ## 2. To run: